bkuhn/talks/ATO-2015/gpl-business.markdown

 + Societal debate on the legitimacy &amp; efficacy of regulatory regimes is appropriate.

-+ Libertarians tend to believe they're rarely need.
++ Libertarians tend to believe they're rarely needed.

 + Most others &mdash; everywhere in the political sphere of thought &mdash;
   believe regulatory regimes (&amp; thus regulatory enforcement) are